 It’s been three years since Woo Wai Leong won the first MasterChef Asia and he's finally opened his own restaurant.
 Restaurant Ibid’s story first starts with its name.
-Anyone familiar with writing a thesis would recognise the word ibid, which means in the same source.
-It’s meant to highlight Leong’s roots as a Singaporean Chinese man and his Nanyang identity – a phrase borrowed from the realm of art where Singaporean painters like Liu Kang and Georgette Chen blended Western and Eastern painting traditions to create something uniquely their own.
+It’s meant to highlight Leong’s roots as a Singaporean Chinese man and his Nanyang identity – a phrase borrowed from the realm of art where Singaporean painters like Liu Kang and Georgette Chen blended Western and Eastern painting traditions.
 Priced at $78 for four courses, $88 for six and $118 for eight, the dinner highlights playful twists on childhood favourites with touches influenced by traditional Chinese medicine.

 Let Fat Prince show you a whole new world of Middle Eastern flavours, shining, shimmering and splendid.
 Designed to reflect Istanbul’s opulent café culture – think velvet navy chairs and Arabic mosaic embedded in its walls – it’s grand without being gaudy.
 The restaurant focuses on kebabs.
 There are currently six types on the menu, including baharat honey chicken, smoked kasar cheese and spicy beef Adana.